silnrsi/font-awami/documentation/source/productsite/developer.md

 ```
     smith distclean
     smith configure
-    smith build -d
+    smith build -v -j1
 ```

 Because of the complex kerning and collision avoidance logic, builds can take up to 15 minutes or longer, depending on hardware.

+#### Some useful `smith build` options

+`-v` makes the output slightly more verbose, specifically including the "runner" information showing the actual commands smith is executing.

-In the past the default `smith build` invocation has resulted in a core dump due to the intense computation requirements of the Awami build.
-If this occurs, the `-j1` or `-j2` option can be used in order to avoid the default Smith parallel processing, although this slows the build process somewhat.
+`-j` controls parallel processing.
+Depending on your machine's memory, `smith build` sometimes fails due to the intense computation requirements of the Awami build.
+If this occurs, `-j1` or `-j2` can be used to restrict parallel processing, although this slows the build process somewhat.
+The number after the `-j` indicates the number of tasks smith will try to do in parallel.

+`-d` should normally be omitted when building the fonts.
+However, when developing/debugging a font using Graide, the `-d` must be used to prevent some optimizations that are incompatible with Graide.

+`--regOnly` causes smith to build the Regular weight only.
+This is useful during development and debugging.

 ## Modifying the font

 ### Project documentation

-A good deal of developer documentation for the Awami Nastaliq font can be found at the [Awami GitHub repository](https://github.com/silnrsi/font-awami).
+A good deal of developer documentation for the Awami Nastaliq font can be found at the [Awami GitHub repository](https://github.com/silnrsi/font-awami/documentation/developer).

 ### Adding characters